torvalds/linux/Documentation/media/kapi/v4l2-subdev.rst

 	v4l2_i2c_subdev_init(&state->sd, client, subdev_ops);

-This function will fill in all the fields of :c:type:`v4l2_subdev` ensure that the :c:type:`v4l2_subdev` and i2c_client both point to one another.
+This function will fill in all the fields of :c:type:`v4l2_subdev` ensure that the :c:type:`v4l2_subdev` and i2c_client both point to one ayesther.

 You should also add a helper inline function to go from a :c:type:`v4l2_subdev` pointer to a chipname_state struct: